dy/piezo/docs/r&d.md

   + like golang defer execution runs item after function return
   + allows separating return value from increments needed after function
-  * can be done as `x()=(@(a);b,c;@(d))` - schedules `@`s at the end of function
+  * can be done as `x()=(@(a);b,c;@(d))` - schedules `@`s at the end of function ? no deferring?
+    + obvious code sequence
+    - no nice definition of variable state and its change
+    - noisy code of creating result holder var, performing state update, returning result
   * other symbols: `>>, ||, ~>, //, \\, >-, >>|, <|, <!`,
     * `x() = (//a; b,c; //d;)`
     * `x() = (/a; b,c; /d;)`